cdmochi/ViewPager2WithRecyclerViewExample/README.md

-# ViewPager2WithRecyclerViewExample
+## About This
-### Containing customview with recyclerview inside and putting These view into ViewPager2.
+A Proof of Concept by create a customview with recyclerview inside then put thses view into viewPager2.